 The minimum woodland conservation requirement for the site is 1.24 acres of the net tract.
-An additional 2.28 acres are required due to the removal of woodlands, for a total woodland conservation requirement of 3.52 acres.

-The plan proposes meeting the requirements with 0.12 acre of on-site preservation with the remainder at an off-site location to be identified later.
-The applicant indicated that he owns property along the eastern edge of the subject property that may be an appropriate location for some of the off-site woodland preservation to be provided.
-An additional 0.23 acre of tree-save are identified, but not counted toward the preservation requirement.
+An additional 2.28 acres are required due to the removal of woodlands, for a total woodland conservation requirement of 3.52 The plan proposes meeting the requirements with 0.12 acres of on-site preservation with the remainder at an off-site location to be identified later.
+An additional 0.23 acres of tree-save are identified, but not counted towards the preservation requirement.
 The use of off-site mitigation is appropriate on this site due to the small lot size in this zone and the low quality of the woodlands present on-site.
 There are no priority woodlands on-site (priority woodlands are those associated with regulated environmental features such as streams and wetlands) and the vegetation present is not desirable for preservation because it contains silver maples and tulip poplars, both known for their lack of tolerance to disturbance caused by construction.
 The understory vegetation consists of several invasive plant species such as Japanese honeysuckle, English ivy, and multiflora rose.
 Invasive species on the site make up 32 percent of the herbaceous layer.
 The small lot size makes the preservation of even desirable vegetation difficult because of the need to grade the site to ensure proper drainage.